scheb/tombstone/README.md

     notNames:
         - "*.js"

-# Optional, the root directory is used to make paths from the scanned sources relative.
+# The root directory is used to make paths from the scanned sources relative.
 This is important, if you made
 # the paths in your logs relative to a root directory.
 rootDir: root